edgarkp/BooksRatingPrediction/README.md

 * A classification approach that allows to predict if a book will have good ratings (average rating between 3 and 4 stars) or high ratings (average rating above 4 stars)

 ### To run the project
-* Create an environment from the requirements.txt file
+* Create an environment from the requirements.txt file with the following command :

+    conda create --name *environment_name* --file *file_name*

+    **NB:** The requirements file surely works on Windows.
+For Linux, no test was made.
+In any worst case, install all the necessary packages
 * Run the notebook *Books rating prediction*

 ### Closing
 Feel free to comment and add any constructive critics that could help me better my solution :)